Manasu Paddanu Kaani

 Manasu Paddanu Kaani is a 2000 Indian Telugu-language romantic drama film produced by Vinobha Goud and directed by K. Veeru.
-The film features Venu Thottempudi, Ramya Krishna and Raasi in lead roles.
+The film features Venu, Ramya Krishna and Raasi in lead roles.
 The film's music is by K. Veeru.
 The film was a box office failure.

 Plot

 Venu (Venu Thottempudi) is in love with Madhavi (Ramya Krishna) but tells Swati (Raasi) to act as his wife when his father's health starts deteriorating.
 Madhavi realises her love for Venu, but the latter finds himself being drawn to Swati.